dineshb-ucsd/dineshb-ucsd.github.io/_pages/about.md

 Apply to WCSNG Group
 -----

-If you are a potential student, researcher or postdoc and interested in working with [the group](https://wcsng.ucsd.edu/publications), drop me an email (`dineshb at ucsd dot edu`) and/or reach out to the PhD students or postdocs.
+If you are an exceptional student, researcher or postdoc and interested in working with [the group](https://wcsng.ucsd.edu/publications), drop me an email (`dineshb at ucsd dot edu`) and/or reach out to the existing PhD students or postdocs.

 I have multiple openings for the Fall 2023 Ph.D. program.
 I won't promise that I will respond to your email.
-But please do email me with your resume and specific interest in the lab.
+But you can choose to email me with your resume and specific interest in the lab.

-For Ph.D. applications, please apply to the ECE Ph.D. program and CSE Ph.D. program (our application process allows the application to both ECE and CSE without additional fees).
-For the ECE Ph.D. program, please choose communication theory and systems and mention my name.
-Please choose systems and networking for the CSE Ph.D. program and mention my name.
+For Ph.D. applications, apply to the ECE Ph.D. program and CSE Ph.D. program (our application process allows the application to both ECE and CSE without additional fees).
+For the ECE Ph.D. program, choose communication theory and systems, and for the CSE Ph.D. program choose systems and networking and mention my name for both your application.

 Office hours